wuyang1002431655/tango_with_django_19/manuscript/chapter3.md

 -   another `__init__.py`, serving the exact same purpose as discussed previously;
--   `admin.py`, where you can register your models so that you can benefit from some Django machinery which creates an admin interface for you.
+-   `admin.py`, where you can register your models so that you can benefit from some Django machinery which creates an admin interface for you;
--   `apps.py`, provides a place for any application specific configuration
+-   `apps.py`, provides a place for any application specific configuration;
 -   `models.py`, a place to store your application's data models - where you specify the entities and relationships between data;
 -   `tests.py`, where you can store a series of functions to test your